Hungry Venezuelans seek food at Colombian border, as Maduro blocks entry of supplies

 CUCUTÁ, Colombia — They come by the thousands — wielding empty carts and suitcases.

-On Thursday, much-needed aid arrived at the Colombian-Venezuelan border, provided and facilitated by the United States Agency for International Development (USAID).
+On Thursday, much-needed aid arrived at the Colombian-Venezuelan border, provided and facilitated by the United States Agency for International Development.

-Several truckloads of humanitarian aid – food, medical supplies and hygiene kits – were shuttled into Cucutá.
+Several truckloads of humanitarian aid, including food, medical supplies and hygiene kits, were shuttled into Cucutá.
 Colombian police were on hand to help store the supplies in a warehouse, just across a bridge from Venezuela.

-Venezuelan President Nicholas Maduro has refused to receive the aid.
+Venezuelan President Nicolás Maduro has refused to receive the aid.
 Earlier this week, Maduro said, “We are not a country of beggars.”

 On Wednesday, Venezuelan authorities blocked the bridge with metal barricades and freight containers, keeping any vehicle from moving forward into the country.